Kape94/HeightMapVisualizer/README.md

 ## How to use de application

-To use the application you just need to call the command: HeightMapVisualizer.exe <imageFileName>
+To use the application you just need to call the command:

+HeightMapVisualizer.exe \<imageFileName\>

+For example:

+HeightMapVisualizer.exe C:/Temp/iceland_heightmap.png

 The application will generate a scene from the input height map, and you can use the following commands:
   - Keys W, A, S, D: move the camera position;